michaellangford99/glacier/ReadMe.md

   - cna quickly write demo code
   - then integrate it into classes for reuse at leisure
   - and then individual art projects are kept operational without being cannabilized each time I do something new
-- camera pan / change target
+- camera pan
+X change target
 - initial renderer.cpp that can handle basic opaque plus translucent layering
-  - then add on top of that the 2D post process stuff
-- camera refactor to precompute inv view proj
+  - then add on top of that the 2D post process stuff X camera refactor to precompute inv view proj
 - singleton classes for basic shapes
 - parameter class
   - serialize and deserialize parameter sets